 The medium will be write-locked for the duration of this operation (see lockWrite()).
-If this method fails, the following error codes may be reported:

-- VBOX\E\NOT\SUPPORTED: This is not a differencing medium. - VB0X\E\INVALID\0BJECT\STATE: Medium is not in Created or Inaccessible state.
+- VBOX\E\NOT\SUPPORTED: This is not a differencing medium. - VBOX\E\INVALID\OBJECT\STATE: Medium is not in Created or Inaccessible state.

 5.115.22 resize